oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 | :---                    | :---
 | OS                      | Ubuntu* 20.04 (or newer)
 | Hardware                | Intel Atom® Processors <br> Intel® Core™ Processor Family <br> Intel® Xeon® Processor Family <br> Intel® Xeon® Scalable processor family
-| Software                | XGBoost* <br> Intel® AI Analytics Toolkit (AI Kit)
+| Software                | XGBoost*

 ## Key Implementation Details

 This Getting Started sample code is implemented for CPU using the Python language.
-The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the [Intel® AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the [Intel® AI Tools](https://software.intel.com/en-us/oneapi/ai-kit).

-XGBoost* is ready for use once you finish the Intel® AI Analytics Toolkit installation and have run the post installation script.
+XGBoost* is ready for use once you finish the Intel® AI Tools installation and have run the post installation script.

-## Set Environment Variables

-When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries, and tools are ready for development.

-## Configure Environment
+## Configure Environment (Only applicable to Intel AI Tools Offline Installer)

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.